-Online course materials Lecture videos, lecture slides, assignments, and other resources for the first half of the course are accessible through Analysis of Algorithms booksite.
-After the break, these resources for the second half of the course will be available on the Analytic Combinatorics website.
+Online course materials Lecture videos, lecture slides, assignments, and other resources are accessible through the Analysis of Algorithms and Analytic Combinatorics booksites.
 The "Online Course Materials" tab on the booksites is another path to these resources.
 The lecture videos for Analysis of Algorithms are accessible only on campus—if you want off-campus access, learn about VPN, or purchase access here.

 Your grade for the course will be based on the following components:

 For problem sets, you may work together in groups of two or three (no larger) and discuss approaches to solving problems, but you must document such collaboration and each student must prepare all submitted solutions without assistance from anyone.